RadicalRumin/livewire-calendar/README.md

 @livewireCalendarScripts
 ```

-The component has 3 public methods that can help navigate forward and backward through months:
+The component has 4 public methods that can help navigate forward and backward through months:
 - `goToPreviousMonth`
 - `goToNextMonth`
 - `goToCurrentMonth`
+- `goToCurrentMonth`

+The last of which takes a date as an argument in the form of a string, so it can be used with default html date controls.
 You can use these methods on extra views using `before-calendar-view` or `after-calendar-view` explained below.

 ### Advanced usage